 How Sound affects us Physically, Mentally, Emotionally and Spiritually

 Sound Healing and Therapy Certificate

 AT THE INSTITUTE

-ONLINE – Next start time is Jan 18th or 23rd
+Next start time is June 16th or 18th

 Ongoing Enrollment starts about every two weeks